heungheung/weblogic-operator-tutorialx/tutorials/setup.oke.md

 ## Prepare OCI CLI to download Kubernetes configuration file ##

-When you create a cluster, you need to download a Kubernetes configuration file (commonly known as a `kubeconfig` file) for the cluster. **To do so you have to add OCI API Signing key and configure OCI CLI on your workstation (Virtualbox environment)**.
+When you create a cluster, you need to download a Kubernetes configuration file (commonly known as a `kubeconfig` file) for the cluster. **To do so you have to add OCI API Signing key and configure OCI CLI on your workstation (Virtualbox environment or Remote Compute VM environment)**.

 ## Configure OCI CLI ##